 NSERC will pay its contribution directly to the university.

-You may qualify for a travel allowance for the actual costs you incur to get to your host university if it is different from the one you are attending at the time of the award.
+You may qualify for a travel allowance for the actual costs you incur to get to your host university and back, if it is different from the one you are attending at the time of the award.
 The allowance is based on the economy airfare between the cities where the universities are located.
 Please note that travel allowances are taxable.

 To request a travel allowance, apply to your host university upon arrival.
+If approved, the university will reimburse your costs, then obtain the funds from NSERC.

 Note: Frequent flyer points will not be reimbursed.